|

 25th Nov, 2009 | Source : www.carf.org

-It’s promoted as the season of joy and appeals to all of our senses: We see sparkling lights, breathe in the aromas of savory foods, watch friends and families happily gathered around fireplaces or dining room tables, listen to songs extolling wonder and peace, and, of course, fend off a barrage of messages telling us that our loved ones will enjoy an even merrier season if we buy them expensive gifts.
+Its promoted as the season of joy and appeals to all of our senses: We see sparkling lights, breathe in the aromas of savory foods, watch friends and families happily gathered around fireplaces or dining room tables, listen to songs extolling wonder and peace, and, of course, fend off a barrage of messages telling us that our loved ones will enjoy an even merrier season if we buy them expensive gifts.

-Stress is the body’s response to any perceived threat or danger.
+With so many stimuli competing for our attention, the feeling of losing control is a natural reaction.
+How can we keep the holidays from becoming a season of stress?
+Stress is the bodys response to any perceived threat or danger.
 Our reactions to stress are learned responses.
 In many cases, we react to stressful situations by indulging in quick, pleasurable activities, such as reaching for chocolate.
-Weaning yourself from unhealthy habits can be relearned in steps, such as eating a “fun size” candy bar instead a full box of chocolates.
+Weaning yourself from unhealthy habits can be relearned in steps, such as eating a fun size candy bar instead a full box of chocolates.
+Read more

 19th Oct, 2009 | Source : Susanne Matthiesen